 - salt and pepper to taste

-In a large stockpot on medium-high heat add oil; add chopped onions, celery and carrots; add bay leaves; cook for about 5 minutes then add garlic2 tablespoons olive oil, 1 cup onion, ½ cup celery, 1 cup carrots, 2 bay leaves, 1 tablespoon garlic
+- In a large stockpot on medium-high heat add oil; add chopped onions, celery and carrots; add bay leaves; cook for about 5 minutes then add garlic2 tablespoons olive oil, 1 cup onion, ½ cup celery, 1 cup carrots, 2 bay leaves, 1 tablespoon garlic

-Prior to serving, remove bay leaves, add salt/pepper
+- Prior to serving, remove bay leaves, add salt/peppersalt and pepper to taste

-- If you include a potato, lima beans or a root vegetable (turnips, rutabagas, potatoes), add them to the stock pot at the beginning, when you saute the onions and carrots because they tend to cook longer.
+- If you include a potato, lima beans or a root vegetable (turnips, rutabagas, potatoes), add them to the stock pot right after you add the tomatoes and broth.

-- If you add root vegetables, you might need to add more water as these vegetables tend to absorb liquid.
+- You might need to add more water as these vegetables tend to absorb liquid.